pencer-io/pencer-io.github.io/_posts/2021-04-14-ctf-thm-wreath.md

 sh-4.4#
 ```

-First thing I do after gaining a reverse shell is upgrade to a more useable pty one:
+First thing I do after gaining a reverse shell is upgrade to a more useable Python one:

 ```text
 sh-4.4# python3 -c 'import pty;pty.spawn("/bin/bash")'